tweag/asterius/docs/building.md

 # Building guide

-`asterius` is tested on Linux x64.
-Windows/macOS x64 may also work.
+`asterius` is tested on Linux x64. macOS x64 may also work.

 A pre-built Docker image is provided for your convenience.